softcau/Parser/README.md

-Compiler Assignment\n
+Compiler Assignment
-Topic : Implementation of an SLR parser for a simplified C programming language
+- Topic : Implementation of an SLR parser for a simplified C programming language